...And Justice For All: The Album That Made Me

 The Men Behind It

-I’d soon round out my collection with their other albums, but it was Justice where I first really heard what each member was doing.
+I’d soon round out my collection with their other albums.
+To this day, Master of Puppets is still my favorite, but it was Justice where I first really heard what each member was doing.

 Kirk Hammett plays beautiful solos.
 I always thought Metallica was a metal band with a love of beauty.
 No surprises when I later learned they loved Kate Bush.
 His solos on Justice are shred-lite with groove — not the pure technique-for-technique’s-sake of the era, but actual melodic statements that went somewhere.
 You could learn them.
 You could feel why each note was there.
 Kirk made the guitar solo feel like it belonged to the song rather than interrupting it.

 Jason Newsted’s bass is famously, criminally absent from the mix.
-Lars and James buried it in the production — reportedly a hazing of the new guy — and it’s one of the great acts of self-sabotage in rock history.
+I think the current state of the conspiracy is that Lars and James buried it in the production — reportedly a hazing of the new guy — and it’s one of the great acts of self-sabotage in rock history.
 On the rare moments you can hear it, on bootlegs and live recordings, it’s thunderous.
 The album would have been even better with his low end where it belonged.
-I’m not convinced that this travesty wasn’t half the reason people were so gleeful to pounce on Lars later.1
+I’m not convinced that this travesty wasn’t half the reason people were so gleeful to pounce on Lars later.2

 Also, mad respect for Flemming Rasmussen.
 That record wouldn’t have sounded like that without you.
 Those records wouldn’t have sounded so great without you.